 The program helps students transition from high school to college and/or employment.
 It offers:

 Four six-week sessions are offered throughout the year, which correspond with the MCAS re-test schedule.
+The first two weeks during each session, students will participate in a Workplace Readiness and Career or Transition to College seminar prior to the MCAS preparation courses.
 Students can attend more than one session if needed to obtain a passing score on the MCAS test.

 There is no fee to apply and the program is free for all accepted students.